Thanks to GC for suggesting our Baby Name of the Day.

-James Bowie was born around the turn of the nineteenth century in the South.
+James Bowie was born around the turn of the nineteenth century.
 He rose to notoriety in a duel.
 Jim was shot and stabbed, but still managed to kill his opponent with a knife.

 It’s said that Bowie and his brothers all made various design improvements to a large knife used by hunters to butcher their game – hence, the term Bowie knife.

-Jim moved to Texas in 1830 – back when it was part of Mexico, married the vice governor’s daughter and joined the militia.
+Jim moved to Texas in 1830 – back when it was part of Mexico.
+He married the vice governor’s daughter and joined the militia.
 By 1836, he was fighting for Texas’s independence, and was co-commander when General Santa Anna and his troops overtook the Alamo.